I am an artist, stylist, fashion designer, singer/songwriter and seeker of all people places and things unique and authentic.

-Carrie was born in Brooklyn, NY.
+I was born in Brooklyn, NY.

-Her fashion illustrations and fine art work continues to be shown in several Nashville galleries and can be found in numerous private collections.
+My fashion illustrations and fine art work continues to be shown in several Nashville galleries and can be found in numerous private collections.

 I created a successful recurring Fashion Camp for children at the Gordon Jewish Community Center and for the Frist Center for the Visual Arts to coincide with their Italian Fashion Exhibit in 2015.